resumetozero/API-Bigbasket/README.md

 - `204 No Content`: Server is returning empty data (rate-limited or invalid slug)
 - `403 Forbidden`: Headers or cookies are likely expired/invalid
 - `404 Not Found`: Invalid API path (slug or endpoint issue)
+- `429 Too Many Requests`: Rate limit exceeded (too many requests sent in a short time; server is throttling to prevent abuse)

 ---